Southeast Asian Studies (MA) (60EC)

 The curriculum of this master's programme consists of compulsory core courses, electives, a research seminar and an MA thesis.

-The first semester consists of the core courses Introduction to Asian Studies and Thesis and Methods Class which are compulsory for all students of the MA Asian Studies.
+The first semester consists of the compulsory core course Introduction to Asian Studies that all students of the MA in Asian Studies have to take.
 In addition, you will take two compulsory core courses on Southeast Asia, and elective courses.
 The Southeast Asia core courses deal respectively with viewpoints on Southeast Asian history, and with the politics of culture in Southeast Asia.
 The elective(s) introduce the issues, debates and methodologies of a discipline with a regional focus on one of the countries or regions of Asia.

 You also have the option of taking an intensive modern Indonesian language course.
 This course is taken instead of an elective in both the first and second semesters.